sunnamed434/AutoContinue/README.md

 Once installed, it just works automatically.
 But you can also:
 - Click the extension icon to see how many times it's helped you
 - Right-click the icon and pick "Options" to change settings
-- Use the test mode to see it in action

 ## For developers